ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 Should the system allow users to use the front end web service to create and download files?
 This might be convenient, but the disadvantage is that if the file to be downloaded is large, it will take a long time.
+Also if you close your web browser or lose your internet connection, the download will be lost.

 .. _USER_DOWNLOAD_DIR: